Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 \subsection{Superalgebras in braided tensor categories}

-In this subsection we formulate the notion of a supercommutative associative superalgebra in our braided tensor category $\cC$.
+In this subsection we formulate the notion of supercommutative associative superalgebra in our braided tensor category $\cC$.
 The idea is to realize a superalgebra as an (ordinary) commutative associative algebra in a braided tensor \textit{super}category associated to $\cC$.
 Our motivation is to study vertex operator superalgebra extensions of vertex operator algebras using tensor category theory.
 Note, for example, that any vertex operator superalgebra $V$ with parity decomposition $V^{\bar{0}}\oplus V^{\bar{1}}$ is an extension of its even vertex operator subalgebra $V^{\bar{0}}$.
-If $V^{\bar{0}}$ has an abelian vertex tensor category $\cC$ of modules that includes $V^{\bar{1}}$, $V$ will then be a superalgebra object in $\cC$ in the sense defined below.
+If $V^{\bar{0}}$ has a vertex tensor category $\cC$ of modules that includes $V^{\bar{1}}$, then $V$ will be a superalgebra object in $\cC$ in the sense defined below.

 First we clarify what we mean by supercategory: should objects or morphism spaces have natural $\ZZ/2\ZZ$-gradings?
 We will follow the approach of \cite{BE} and give morphism spaces $\ZZ/2\ZZ$-gradings; also see \cite{BE} for supercategory analogues of notions from tensor category theory.
 We denote the parity of a parity-homogeneous morphism $f$ in a supercategory by $\vert f\vert\in\ZZ/2\ZZ$.
 Here, we highlight some differences that appear in the supercategory setting; the general philosophy is that sign factors should appear whenever the order of two morphisms with parity is reversed.
 First, composition of morphisms in a supercategory should be even as a linear map between superspaces, and superfunctors between supercategories should induce even linear maps on morphisms.
 If $\sC$ is a supercategory, then $\sC\times\sC$ is naturally a supercategory with composition of morphisms given by